maria-korosteleva/Garment-Pattern-Generator/ReadMe.md

 ## Generation steps
 * Creating \ choosing the parametrized template
-    * garmentviewer.py is to help
+    * `garmentviewer.py` is for fast visualization of templates to help with the process
-* Generating dataset of randomized garment patterns (with datagenerator.py)
+* Generating dataset of randomized garment patterns (with `datagenerator.py`)
-* Simulating each pattern in the dataset with datasim.py or datasim_runner.sh (wrapper)
+* Simulating each pattern in the dataset with `datasim.py` or `datasim_runner.sh` (wrapper)
+* Remiving barely visible faces of resulting meshed to imitate 3D scanning artifacts with `datascan.py`

 ## Components of the generation system